Skip to content

 • Projects View – Browse accessible Jira projects, focus a project for work, and refresh data with a single click.

-• Items View – Displays the currently focused project's Jira issues grouped by status, with badges and tree view actions that mirror VS Code's source control UX.
+• Items View – Displays the currently focused project's Jira issues grouped by status, with badges, an inline search/filter row for your recent items, and tree view actions that mirror VS Code's source control UX.

-• Issue Details Panel – Open any ticket to view metadata, switch assignees, transition workflow status, and launch the issue in the browser.
+• Issue Details Panel – Open any ticket to view full metadata (including the rich-text description card), switch assignees, transition workflow status, and launch the issue in the browser.

 • Ticket Creation – Use the + Ticket button to create new issues with summary, description, issue type, and starting status right from VS Code.